Staff profile

 Research interests

-I recently presented research with co author Dr Ivana Ebel, also from the journalism team at the University of Derby, entitled "The day students scooped the established media: the extreme experiential learning in a pop-up multiplatform newsroom" at The Association for Education in Journalism and Mass Communication in Washington DC. http://aejmc.org/events/dc18/.
-We wrote about the experience and learning following my success on taking 100 students to cover a huge and ancient game called Shrovetide.
+I recently presented research entitled "The day students scooped the established media: the extreme experiential learning in a pop-up multiplatform newsroom" at The Association for Education in Journalism and Mass Communication in Washington DC. http://aejmc.org/events/dc18/.
+I wrote about the experience and learning following my success on taking 100 students to cover a huge and ancient game called Shrovetide.

 Abstract: Simulations are not enough to teach student journalists to react to unpredicted situations and produce high-quality content under adverse circumstances.
 Therefore, the university needs to provide experiential learning activities and training in real-world scenarios.
 This case-study explores one extreme experience of creating a pop-up newsroom as a learning environment to cover a medieval game.
 More than a hundred students were involved in real-time multimedia coverage, scooping the established media and creating new avenues of collaboration.